Credit: Save Elephant Foundation

 7. Research the countries you’re planning on visiting

-Before you head off on your big adventure, do some research into the country you’re visiting, to find out which potential animal issues you might come across.
-This might spare you from nasty surprises, and help you avoid unwittingly participating in abusive animal ‘encounters’ – like not paying to pet and take selfies with lions, tigers or other big cats.
-These facilities often falsely claim to be ‘sanctuaries’ or ‘ethical voluntourism’ experiences, but more often than not are breeding and exploiting animals for profit through ‘hands on experiences’ like cub petting, ‘walking with lions’, and canned hunting – all of which result in a lifetime of misery – and ultimately death – for the animals, with no conservation benefits.
+Before you head off on your big adventure, do some research into the country you’re visiting to find out which potential animal issues you might come across.
+This can spare you from nasty surprises, and help you avoid unwittingly participating in abusive animal ‘encounters’ such as paying to pet and take selfies with lions, tigers or other big cats.
+These facilities often falsely claim to be ‘sanctuaries’ or ‘ethical voluntourism’ experiences, but more often than not are breeding and exploiting animals for profit through ‘hands-on experiences’ like cub petting, ‘walking with lions’, and canned hunting.
+For the animals, these activities often mean a lifetime of misery, and ultimately death, with no conservation benefits.

 This image contains content which some may find confronting

-Being able to immerse onseself into another culture is a huge drawcard for many prospective travellers, and while we should celebrate cultural differences — keep in mind they are often used to excuse profiting from animal abuse.
+Being able to immerse oneself into another culture is a huge drawcard for many prospective travellers, and while we should celebrate cultural differences, keep in mind they are often used to excuse profiting from animal abuse.
 Cock fighting, bull fighting and rodeos have all been defended as being ‘culturally important’ — but these forms of ‘entertainment’ can cause extreme stress, pain, and even death to animals.
-Ultimately, many of these so-called ‘cultural’ practices are run in the interests of making profit.
-There are many wonderful aspects to cultures the world-over that do not involve harming animals and they’ll leave you with many more positive memories that you will actually want to share when you come home.
+Ultimately, many of these so-called ‘cultural’ practices are run in the interest of making a profit.
+There are many wonderful aspects to cultures the world over that do not involve harming animals, and they’ll leave you with many more positive memories that you will actually want to share when you come home.

 This image contains content which some may find confronting